-We draw attention to note 1 to the financial statements, which indicates that the Group and the Company may need to raise additional funding which is not guaranteed.
-As stated in note 1, these events or conditions, along with other matters as set forth in note 1, indicate that a material uncertainty exists that may cast significant doubt on the Group's and the Company's ability to continue as going concerns.
+We draw attention to note 1 to the financial statements, which details the need for ongoing drawdown of the funding facility agreed with Eclipse Investments LLC, which is at the discretion of Eclipse Investments LLC and the potential need to raise additional sources of finance to fund possible Tanzanian tax assessments and claims by TDPC depending on the timing and quantum of such.
+As stated in note 1, these events or conditions, along with other matters as set forth in note 1, indicate that a material uncertainty exists that may cast significant doubt on the Group's and the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.